Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 Windproof Travel Umbrella: Make sure you’re prepared in case of rain and avoid getting drenched by taking this windproof travel umbrella.

 Universal Travel Adapter: To be able to charge all your devices with ease wherever you go, I recommend taking this universal travel adapter.
-This European travel adapter works well in Paris too but it’s very limiting if you travel to other countries with different power outlets.
+This European travel adapter works well in Paris, too, but it’s very limiting if you travel to other countries with different power outlets.

 Camera: To capture photos of your Parisian autumn that you’ll cherish for decades.